-3.3.2 Procedures for user access processes and standards
+3.3.2 Procedures for stakeholder access

-This can be seen as the pinnacle of all the other work of the archive, the point at which users can connect with original records.
+This can be seen as the pinnacle of all the other work of the archive, the point at which stakeholders can connect with original records.
 It is important to ensure that the procedures and standards are practical, suitable for the type of user and ensure the continued security and accessibility of collections.
 Systematically reviewing these processes and standards also gives the service the opportunity to identify opportunities for improvement, streamline processes, overcome gaps in provision and refresh the practical application of standards.